Code of Conduct for Reserve Bank Staff

 • show any favour towards friends, associates or relatives in your dealings with or on behalf of the Bank or misuse your position in any other way; or

-• receive payment or other benefits for activities outside of the Bank, which are offered to you as a result of your position in the Bank (except for payments or benefits that are approved by your Head of Department or the relevant Governor in accordance with Sections 2.6 and 2.7).
+• receive payment or other benefits for activities outside of the Bank, which are offered to you as a result of your position in the Bank (except for payments or benefits that are approved by your Head of Department, relevant Governor or the Chief Operating Officer in accordance with Sections 2.6 and 2.7).

 2.4 No bribery or corruption